Historical Sequence of Organizational Names

 Upon Hough’s retirement, his assistant Harry L. Roland Jr., perhaps the single most colorful person in the history of the LGS, served as the temporary organizational head for a year while the LGS searched for a new permanent head.
 During this time the parent organization of the LGS changed from the Louisiana Department of Conservation to the newly created Louisiana Department of Natural Resources.

 In 1979, Charles G. Groat, who was at that time the Chairman of the Geology Department of the University of Texas at El Paso and who had served as the head of the Texas Bureau of Economic Geology, was hired to lead the LGS.
-Groat then proceeded to hire a number of geologists from the Bureau and the University of Texas – something that gave the LGS a very distinct Texas flavor throughout the 1980’s – as part of his plan to modernize the LGS.
+Groat then proceeded to hire a number of geologists from the Bureau and the University of Texas as part of his plan to modernize the LGS.

 And modernize the LGS Groat did.
 Under his leadership the LGS expanded dramatically, acquiring new staff as well as modern equipment and technology, and receiving millions of dollars in federal, state, and private grants and contracts.
 Groat expanded on his role as head of the LGS, serving simultaneously at various times as a junior state cabinet officer and as the head of Louisiana’s Coastal Zone Management Division.
 Under Groat’s leadership the LGS became involved in virtually every geologic facet of Louisiana and attained national scientific and political recognition.
 Many new research and regulatory assistance programs were begun; one of these programs, the Coastal Restoration Section of the LGS, has since grown to be a major unit of state government as the Louisiana Coastal Restoration Division.
 The LGS became a large research organization with offices in several states and with an affiliated research unit at LSU.

 In 1990, Groat took a leave of absence from the LGS to serve as director of the American Geological Institute.
-Groat’s assistant (and current LGS Assistant Director) John E. Johnston III served as the acting head of the LGS during the years of his absence.
+Groat’s assistant, John E. Johnston III, served as the acting head of the LGS during the years of his absence.
 In 1992 Groat formally resigned from the LGS, and William E. Marsalis, the Chief Geologist of the Louisiana Office of Mineral Resources, was named to head the LGS.

 In 1997, the LGS was administratively transferred by the Louisiana Legislature from the Louisiana Department of Natural Resources to Louisiana State University, where it had always been housed, and it became a unit of LSU’s Office of Graduate Studies and Research.
 As Marsalis chose to remain with DNR, Chacko J. John, who had previously served as Director of Research for the LGS and was serving as head of LSU’s Basin Research Institute (BRI), was named to head the LGS.
 In 2000, the LGS merged with the BRI, which then became the Basin Research Energy Section of the LGS.
 The LGS is now housed in the Energy, Coast and Environmental Building at LSU, just south of Tiger Stadium, the home of LSU’s Fighting Tigers.